GaryQ-physics/swmfio/README.md

 `swmf_file_reader` also provides a function to output the magnetosphere (BATSRUS) data on native grid to a VTK file, as either an unstructured voxel or hexahedra grid.

-This package has a similar functionality to the Julia package [Batsrus.jl](https://github.com/henry2004y/Batsrus.jl) with the exceptions that in `swmf_file_reader`
+This package has a similar functionality to the Julia package [`Batsrus.jl`](https://github.com/henry2004y/Batsrus.jl) with the exceptions that in `swmf_file_reader`
 * there is an interpolator interface,
-* CCMC `.cdf` files can be read, and
+* [Kameleon/CCMC](https://ccmc.gsfc.nasa.gov/Kameleon/) `.cdf` files can be read, and
-* the VTK output file has the cell-centered data at the center of cells instead of at cell vertices.
+* the VTK output file has the cell-centered data at the center of cells [instead of at cell vertices](https://github.com/henry2004y/Batsrus.jl/issues/3).

 For example data files, see [http://mag.gmu.edu/git-data/swmf_file_reader/demodata/](http://mag.gmu.edu/git-data/swmf_file_reader/demodata/).